Matthew-Dove/ContainerExpressions/README.md

 * Created a new extension method for `Response<T>`: **Validate<T>**.
 Validate determines if the state for `T` is valid or not, returning a valid response container if it is.
 * Renamed `AsTask`, `AsValueTask`, and `AsResponse` to: `ToTask`, `ToValueTask`, and `ToResponse` respectively.
 The **As** convention is used for casting objects, and these methods are creating new ones.
 * Created a new extension method for `Response<T>`: **BindIf<T, TResult>**.
 BindIf will execute a function only if the Response is valid, and the boolean predicate is true.
+* Created a new container: `FireAndForget` - enables a place to push tasks to for background completion.